 Editor’s note: This FAQ is no longer being updated.
 For the most up-to-date information, please see our latest FAQ, “Answers to your questions on the new coronavirus.”

 Scientists are racing to unravel the mysteries of a new coronavirus that recently emerged in China.
 The outbreak is now a global public health emergency, the World Health Organization said on January 30.
-As of February 13, the virus had infected at least 60,000 people globally.
-It had killed at least 1,370 (all but 3 deaths have been in mainland China).
+As of March 3, the virus had infected at least 92,300 people globally.
+It had killed at least 3,100 (mostly in mainland China).

 The germ’s rapid spread has sparked global concern.
 It also is triggering many questions from researchers and the public alike.
 In this rapidly evolving epidemic, many unknowns remain.

-Scientists call the new germ 2019 novel coronavirus, or 2019-nCoV.
+Scientists describe the new germ as a novel coronavirus.
 On February 11, they started calling the disease it triggers COVID-19.
 We will update these answers as more information becomes available.

 Do you have questions about the new coronavirus that you’d like answered?
 E-mail them to email@example.com.

 - What is SARS-CoV-2?

 - What are the symptoms of a SARS-CoV-2 infection?

 - How infectious is the virus?

 - What is the situation in the United States?